 Simple Neurite Tracer

-Simple Neurite Tracer is distributed as part of Fiji - to install it, please download Fiji and run to make sure that you have the most recent version.
-You can find the plugin in ▶ (or by bringing up the ▶ ▶ Command Finder and typing 'neurite tracer'.
+Simple Neurite Tracer is part of Fiji and distributed through the Java 8 update site.
+If you are not running a Java 8 -enabled installation you should download the latest Fiji release.
+Newer releases come pre-bundled with Java 8, and are already subscribed to the Java-8 update site.
+Once installed you should run to make sure that you have the most recent version.
+You can find the plugin in ▶ (or by bringing up the ▶ ▶ Command Finder and typing NEURITE TRACER.

 Citing Simple Neurite Tracer

-If you would like to reference Simple Neurite Tracer in a publication, you can cite:
+To reference Simple Neurite Tracer in a publication:

 - Longair MH, Baker DA, Armstrong JD.
 Simple Neurite Tracer: Open Source software for reconstruction, visualization and analysis of neuronal processes.
 Bioinformatics 2011